-19. And many of the Jews had come to the women around Martha and Mary, to console them concerning their brother.
+19. And many of the Jews had come with the women who were around Martha and Maria, to console them concerning their brother.

 21. And Martha said to Jesus, “Lord, if you had been here, my brother would not have died;

-22. still, even now, I know that whatever you ask from God, God will give you.”
+22. still, even now, I know that whatever you ask God, God will grant you.”

 23. Jesus said to her, “Your brother will rise again.”

-24. Martha said to him, “I know that in the resurrection he will rise again, in the last day.”
+24. Martha said to him, “I know that he will rise again in the resurrection on the last day.”

 25. Jesus said to her, “I am the resurrection and the life.
-He who believes in me will live even if he dies,
+He who believes in me shall live even if he dies,

-26. and everyone who lives and believes in me will never, ever die.
+26. and everyone who is living and believing in me will never, ever die.
 Do you believe this?”

 27. She said to him, “Yes, Lord.
-I have believed that you are the Messiah, the Son of God who is coming to the world.”
+I have believed that you are the Messiah, the Son of God, the one coming to the world.”

-28. And when she had spoken these things, she went away and discreetly summoned Mary her sister, saying, “The teacher is here, and he’s calling for you.”
+28. And when she had spoken these things, she went away and discreetly summoned Maria her sister, saying, “The Teacher is here, and he’s calling for you.”